EU E-Bike Regulation: 750W Peak Power? A B2B Guide

 If Europe formally raises the legal peak power to 750W, it opens significant opportunities for suppliers and buyers:

-• ✅ Expanded spec options: Mid drive and rear hub motors up to 750W peak without regulatory headaches.
+1. Expanded Spec Options: You can source mid-drive and rear hub motors up to 750W peak without regulatory headaches.

 At POLEEJIEK, we’re watching these developments closely.
 As a professional mid drive motor ebike and cargo ebike OEM/ODM supplier, we’re ready to adapt our designs for 250W, 500W, or 750W peak demands.
 Our factory offers flexible motor/battery configurations, and we already ship to the EU, North America, and other markets with country-compliant models.